 Scammers are actively targeting churches and church members.
 Scammers will do things like pretend to be the pastor and ask people for money or gift cards.
 Make sure your congregation knows that the pastor will never reach out to them privately to make a request like this.

 Make sure you don't have any of your members' information on your church's public website or any public Church Connect pages.
-If you have an About Us page or Staff page, we recommend that you do not include any email addresses or phone numbers of your leaders and staff.
+If you have an About Us page or a Staff page, we recommend that you do not include any email addresses or phone numbers of your leaders and staff.
 And again, secure your online directory so only people who you know and trust have access to this resource.

 Senior adults are especially vulnerable to online scams.
 It's a good idea to regularly spend some time educating them about different types of internet scams and how to protect themselves.